qmlbook/qmlbook/en/ch15/index.rst

     :language: qml

 Model view programming is one of the hardest tasks in Qt.
 It is one of the very few classes where you have to implement an interface as a normal application developer.
 All other classes you just use normally.
 The sketching of models should always start on the QML side.
-You should envision how your users shouls would your model inside QML.
+You should envision how your users would use your model inside QML.
 For this it is often a good idea to create a prototype first using the ``ListModel`` to see how this best works in QML.
 This is also true when it comes to defining QML APIs.
 Making data available from C++ to QML is not only a technology boundary it is also a programming paradigm change from imperative to declarative style programming.
 So be prepared for some set backs and aha moments:-).

 Advanced Techniques